redis/redis-doc/topics/modules-intro.md

     int RedisModule_ReplyWithString(RedisModuleCtx *ctx, RedisModuleString *str);

 The first function gets a C pointer and length.
-The second a RedisMoudleString object.
+The second a RedisModuleString object.
 Use one or the other depending on the source type you have at hand.

 In order to reply with an array, you just need to use a function to emit the